CBerJun/MCCommandParser/mccmdhl2/res/README.md

  - `ease_translation.json`: The translation for easing functions.
 This is passed to `--ease` or `-y` option of `gen_id_table.py` to generate explanation of easing functions in an ID table.

-## Unsupported IDs in default ID table
-The following IDs are not supported in default ID table so far:
- - Game rule
- - Structure